Ultimate Universe: Publication history

 Marvel Editor C.B.
 Cebulski announced at the 2024 San Diego Comic-Con that there would be a one-shot comic titled One Year In, with a recap of everything that happened during the previous year in the Ultimate Universe.
 He also announced a new ongoing series to be released in late 2024 or early 2025, with no details about the name or characters from the comic.
 At the 2024 New York Comic Con, it was announced the book would be Ultimate Wolverine by Chris Condon and Alessandro Cappuccio with the official synopsis reading "In order to maintain control of their corner of the Maker’s world, three members of his council – Magik, Colossus and Omega Red – deploy their most lethal asset: The Winter Soldier!
 But WHO is the weapon behind the mask?".

 The Free Comic Book Day 2025 one-shot issue for May 3, 2025 featured a prologue for the limited series Ultimate Spider-Man: Incursion, which first issue was published on June 4, 2025.
 The story features Miles Morales trying to save his sister Billie after she was accidentally transported from Earth-616 to Earth-6160.
 Marvel also announced another one-shot issue titled Ultimate Hawkeye, which will be published on September 24, 2025, and focuses on Charli Ramsey, who has taken on the mantle of Hawkeye.

-In July 2025, Marvel announced Ultimate Endgame, a new crossover event that will debut on December 31, 2025.
-The one-shot Ultimate Universe: Two Years In will serve as prequel to the event, setting to be published on December 3, 2025, which will follow the Guardians of the Galaxy and introduce the 6160 version of Daredevil.
+In July 2025, Marvel announced Ultimate Endgame, the final crossover event that debuted on December 31, 2025.
+The one-shot Ultimate Universe: Two Years In will serve as prequel to the event, setting to be published on December 3, 2025, which will follow the Guardians of the Galaxy and introduce the Earth-6160 version of Daredevil who happens to be a Beyonder.

 In October 2025, during a retailer day at New York Comic Con, Marvel announced that the Ultimate Universe would come to an end in April 2026 with the release of Ultimate Endgame #5.
+In January 2026, Marvel announced a one-shot, Ultimate Universe Finale, which will serve as the grand finale of the line and unite all of the Ultimate Universe series' creators for one last story set on Earth-6160.

-Some concepts of this continuity will be featured in the 2026 Marvel Universe crossover event Armageddon, after Miles Morales' return to Earth-616 with the Origin Boxes of 6160.
+Some concepts of this continuity will be featured in the 2026 Marvel Universe crossover event Avengers: Armageddon alongside the miniseries Reborn: Ultimate Impact, after Miles Morales' return to Earth-616 with the Origin Boxes of 6160.